 There are various kinds of CNS depressants, most of which act on the brain by affecting the neurotransmitter gamma-aminobutyric acid (GABA).
-Neurotransmitters are brain chemicals that conduct communication between brain cells.
-GABA works by decreasing brain activity.
-Although the different types of CNS depressants each work in their own way, ultimately it is through their ability to increase GABA activity that they produce a relaxing effect that is beneficial to those suffering from anxiety or sleep disorders.
+Neurotransmitters are brain chemicals that conduct communication between brain cells; GABA works by decreasing brain activity.
+Although the different types of CNS depressants each work in their own way, ultimately it is through increased GABA activity that they produce a relaxing effect.
+This effect can be beneficial to those suffering from anxiety or sleep disorders.
+In higher doses, some CNS depressants can be used as general anesthetics.

-Despite their many beneficial effects, barbiturates and benzodiazepines have the potential for abuse and should be used only as prescribed.
-During the first few days after taking a prescribed CNS depressant, a person usually feels drowsy and uncoordinated, however this will diminish.
-If one uses these drugs long term, the body will develop tolerance, and larger doses will be required to achieve the same initial effects.
-In addition, continued use can lead to physical dependence and—when use is lessened or stopped—withdrawal.
+In addition, continued use can lead to physical dependence and—when use is lessened or stopped—withdrawal symptoms.
 Because all CNS depressants work by slowing the brain's activity, when an individual stops taking them, the brain's workings can rebound and race out of control, possibly resulting in seizures and other harmful consequences.
 Although withdrawal from benzodiazepines can be a difficult experience, it is rarely life threatening, whereas withdrawal from prolonged use of other CNS depressants can have life-threatening complications.
-Therefore, someone who is thinking about discontinuing CNS depressant therapy or who is suffering withdrawal from a CNS depressant should speak with a physician or seek medical treatment.
+Therefore, someone who is thinking about discontinuing CNS depressant therapy or who is suffering withdrawal from a CNS depressant should speak with a physician or seek medical assistance.

 CNS depressants should be used with other medications only under a physician's supervision.
 Typically, they should not be combined with any other medication or substance that causes CNS depression, including prescription pain medicines, some over-the-counter cold and allergy medications, or alcohol.
 Using CNS depressants with these other substances—particularly alcohol—can slow breathing, or slow both the heart and respiration, possibly resulting in death.